Fios-Quest/YouTube-Scripts/src/space/builder.md

 Let's use the TypeState pattern to make that problem go away.

-If you're not already familiar with this pattern we have a video on it, but the TL;DW is that we can bake the state of something into its Type, and then decide what your allowed to do with data based on its Type.
+If you're not already familiar with this pattern we have a video on it, but the TL;DW is that we can bake the state of something into its Type, and then decide what you're allowed to do with data based on its Type.

 Let's make a TypeState Builder for our User.

 First we can edit our Error down to a single event now, the others won't be possible when we're done.

-Next, we're going to use generic for each of the properties in our builder.
+Next, we're going to use a generic type for each of the properties in our builder.

 ### typestate 2

 These generics can either be the type they're supposed to be, or something that represents the fact we haven't set them yet.

-To achieve this, I've created an "Unset" unit struct, and a trait to restrict each generic (this may not be necessary, but it is tidy).
+To achieve this, I've created an "Unset" unit struct, and a trait to restrict each generic

+(this may not be necessary, but it is tidy).

 We'll implement each trait for Unset, and for the type we _actually_ want to use there.